 Which facial mask textures appeal to the audience more?
 Something thick, or something jelly-like?

-Does moisturizing or whitening matter more to people?
+Does moisturising or whitening matter more to people?

-In the above photo, Mr. Bags is posing with TOD’s products in front of Florence’s easily-recognizable panorama.
-While tons of marketers and advertisers have seen this post, fewer have taken a closer look at another photo from Mr. Bags’ personal account.
+In the above photo, Mr Bags is posing with TOD’s products in front of Florence’s easily-recognisable panorama.
+While tons of marketers and advertisers have seen this post, fewer have taken a closer look at another photo from Mr Bags’ personal account.

-Mr. Bags participated directly in the design of the collection.
+Mr Bags participated directly in the design of the collection.
 He communicated with the brand’s headquarters studio and had a final say in product production.
-And he selected the collections’ color from fan feedback.
+And he selected the collections’ colour from fan feedback.